dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

     [[I will include a diagram]]

 ### CDI/xml
-The CDI/xml describes the variables and eventIDs that are used by a UI-Tool, so that it can display them in a useful way.
+The CDI/xml describes the variables and eventIDs that are used by a GUI-Tool, so that it can display them in a useful way.
 See: [XML Wikipedia](https://en.wikipedia.org/wiki/XML)

 Since each input pin has two states, we will want two producer-eventIDs, one for each state, for each input.
 Also, each output pin also has two states, and so will have two consumer-eventids each.